zacwong2151/tp/docs/UserGuide.md

 Restrictions:
 * First part must be `eshow`
-* Second part must be an integer that represents a valid `EVENT_ID`: If the list of events is 10 events long, the acceptable values will be from 1-10.
+* Second part must be an integer that represents a valid `EVENT_ID`: If the list of events displayed is 10 events long, the acceptable values will be from 1-10.
 * First and second parts must be separated by a single space.

 Examples: